Seola: Derivative works

 In 1977, in his Secrets of the Lost Races, Rene Noorbergen claims that in 1950, a certain "Dr. Philip Gooch" gave information about an ancient diary written on a scroll which told of the events leading up to the deluge to Aaron J. Smith, leader of the Oriental Archaeological Research Expedition to the supposed location of Noah's Ark on top of Mount Ararat.
 Gooch supposedly wrote:

 "The diary was written by Noah's daughter-in-law.
 The author of the Journal called herself Amoela and she claims to have been a student of Methuselah.
 He taught her about the history that transpired from the creation of Adam to the deluge.
 Her youngest son Javan placed the completed scroll diary in his mother's tomb after she died in the 547th year of her life.
 The diary was placed in a crystal quartz case, with tempered gold hinges and clasps.
 The crystal case was then found by a high ranking Mason in the latter part of the nineteenth century.
 The original and the translation of the diary were stored in an unknown Masonic Lodge."

 It is apparent that these details were derived by some means from either Seola or Angels and Women.

-An original first edition of Seola has sold for more than $3000 US Dollars on ebay.com.
-A first edition version of the 1924 Angels and Women has sold for more than $400 US Dollars on the addall.com book search website.